Don't vote for those who want to stop welfare work: Kejriwal to Delhiites ahead of MCD polls | Law-Order

 ''We will win the MCD polls,'' he said, adding, ''You gave me 67 out of the 70 seats in the assembly elections.
 I am fond of the taste of such victories.
 I do not want anything less than that.'' ''We will solve all your issues and develop your area.
 If you vote for the BJP, progress in your area will get stalled.
 They will make your life miserable,'' he said.

+A group of Anganwadi workers too staged a protest on Sunday, at the opening of the AAP's election office in Paharganj, that was inaugurated by Kejriwal.
+Several Anganwadi workers gathered showing black flags, holding banners and also raised slogans against the party, demanding rise in minimum wage and respectable working hours.

-The counting of votes for the MCD elections will take place on December 7.
+The counting of votes for the MCD elections will take place on December 7.'
+PTI ABU/GVS VN VN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)